wso2/docs-open-banking/en/docs/install-and-setup/setting-up-servers.md

     ./merge.sh
     ```

-4. If you are using **WSO2 Identity Server 6.0.0**, add below configuration to enable the application role validation:
+4. If you are using **WSO2 Identity Server 6.0.0**, add below configuration to enable application role validation:
     ```toml
     [application_mgt]
     enable_role_validation = true